 What is Condensed Milk?

 Condensed milk is an ingredient used in desserts & baking items.
-Although it is readily available in grocery stores yet, you can make it all by yourself.
+Although it is readily available in grocery stores, you can make it all yourself.

 The best part is – condensed milk is an excellent substitute for granulated or powdered sugar.

 The basic definition of condensed milk is full-fat milk boiled and then milk powder & sugar mixed thoroughly.
 You can watch our kheer recipe videos to see how sugar is replaced with condensed milk.

 On the other hand, if you are a fan of halwa just like me, try our dudhi halwa & gajar halwa made with condensed milk (No Sugar).

 This condensed milk can be stored for a long time, provided you store it in a glass container.
 Additionally, please keep it in the refrigerator.
 Do not store it in desi style.
 I mean in a steel bowl with a plate cover on it.
 Don’t do that.